mihirdcoder/chatterjee/log.md

     Honestly I havent worked a lot.
 Been Lazy and I regert.
     It is not like I havent studid for 1 hour, I probably given more than one hour but I was not that much productive.
 Complited numpy problems from that website.
 Did few code of gradient descent havent posted here yet because not understood     clearly.
 Will post soon.
     I am making note to myself that I will post everyday.
 And weekly I will be writing an article on my medium page.
+Day 5-6 :(https://github.com/mihirdcoder/100DaysofMLCode/commit/d8c14bddc6dc21e9feace7006e4719643e85fae1) Commited all stuff            done completely.
+Lot of stuff is still incomplete.
+Went more deep into theory.
+SGD is becoming more complex have to            refer simple resorces.
+Till tomorrow at least basic mnist classifier has to be done.
+New task for next 3 days is                compliting 101 pandas problem.